ghaerr/elks/BUILD.md

 On Ubuntu these can be installed with: `sudo apt-get install texinfo libncurses5-dev libelf-dev ncompress bison flex`.
 Additionally gcc and other common tools are installed with: `sudo apt install build-essential`

+## Build output

+The build process, depending on the configuration, will produce an ELKS distribution in TOPDIR/target (16 bit kernel, programs, etc).
+Again, depending on the configuration, a bootable image or images will be produced in TOPDIR/target.
+These can be booted in QEMU or real hardware.
+See details below.

 ## Quick start

 Clone this repository.
 It contains a script that automates the whole build process